 With high-quality components and a dual-chamber pump, the Red Paddle was a favorite for performance

-This model is fantastic at quickly covering long distance when the course is straight.
+This model is fantastic at quickly covering long distances when the course is straight.
 While its tracking skills make it great for touring, they are a downside when it comes to maneuverability.
 Its long narrow shape makes it exceptionally difficult to turn.

 This board is not designed as an all-around board.
 It is specifically meant for touring.
 If you are psyched on an inflatable with exceptional glide and don't care about navigating tricky terrain, this is a great board.
 If maneuverability and easy turning is an essential factor for you, look to any of the all-around models for better performance in this metric.